thegetty/quire-docs/content/docs-v1/troubleshooting.md

 Setting the `NODE_OPTIONS` in this way will only persist as long as you have the same command-line session running.
 You will need to use the above `export`/`$env` command each time you close and re-open the command-line shell to work on your large project.

-**Increase memory with Netlify:**
+Additionally, if you are using an automated deploy service like Netlify to publish your site, you will also need to increase the memory allocation there.

 1. In Netlify, go to Site Configuration and then Environment Variables.
 2. Click “Add a variable”.
-3. Under Key, add “NODE_OPTIONS” and under Values, add “--max-old-space-size=49152” (this is 48GB since Netlify isn’t limited by a personal computer memory size).
+3. Under Key, add `NODE_OPTIONS` and under Values, add `--max-old-space-size=49152` (Netlify isn’t limited by a personal computer memory size so we recommend using a larger number to make deploy faster.)
 4. Click “Create variable” to save it.
 5. Trigger a new deploy.